 12. Mandala Ankle Tattoo

 Ankle tattoos are popular among women because they look pretty and feminine.
 That is not to say that men cannot get inked here too, and the mandala design is a versatile one, but, in general, the ankle tends to be a location that the ladies favor.
-Your piece can look dainty, and it lends itself well to designs that either wrap around the ankle and the foot or are inked upward or downward.
+Your piece can look dainty and lends itself well to designs that wrap around the ankle and the foot or are inked upward or downward.
 For example, a jewelry-inspired piece that has a mandala medallion.
 Body art here does hurt because of the thin skin, proximity to bone, and lack of muscle and fat, but it is an appealing spot because it can be covered up easily.
 Or you can stare at your tattoo every day and remind yourself of why you got it in the first place.

 13. Mandala Knee Tattoo

 Mandala is the Sanskrit word for circle, and although it has inspired various artwork of all shapes and sizes, if you intend to stick to the traditional circular design, the knee is a location that will suit this well.
-Knee tattoos are not the most popular locations because they hurt.
-Regardless of whether you are getting inked on the top, side, or underneath, this is a spot that is considered high on the pain scale because of the proximity to bone and sensitivity of the area.
+Knee tattoos are not the most popular location because they hurt.
+Regardless of whether you are getting inked on the top, side, or underneath, this spot is considered high on the pain scale because of the proximity to bone and sensitivity of the area.
 However, the kneecap is the most severe of them all.
 If you can endure the pain, this is an attractive location as it can be easily covered up or shown off, and your ink will make a striking statement.

 14. Mandala Butt Tattoo